madetech/farmer-ferry/README.md

-# Corn Relocation And Pricing
+# Commodity Relocation And Pricing

 CRAP is a simple app to help the farmer calculate the cost of getting his corn to market.